top of page

 How ADHD Shows Up in Women

 Girls with ADHD often learn to perform compliance while battling internal chaos.
 They may excel in school, not because they’re thriving—but because they’re overcompensating.
 Anxiety, self-doubt, and relentless self-monitoring become survival strategies.
-And because their struggles don’t match the “classic” ADHD profile, they’re overlooked.
+Because their struggles don’t match the “classic” ADHD profile, they’re overlooked.

 A girl holds a smiling mask beside her somber face, symbolizing the hidden struggles of living with ADHD.